LanceNickel/Gorp/readme.md

 Congratulations!
 You have now installed the C.U.M. and started up your Minecraft server.

 ## Next steps
 Customize your server.properties file to change the settings you want.
-Learn more about server.properties [here](https://minecraft.fandom.com/wiki/Server.properties)
+[Learn more about server.properties](https://minecraft.fandom.com/wiki/Server.properties)

-Learn more about the C.U.M. on the Getting Started wiki page: LINK
+Learn more about the C.U.M. on the [Getting Started wiki page](https://github.com/LanceNickel/mc-cum/wiki/Getting-Started).